openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     todo: Adapt spec change: T without constraint doesn't mean "T extends Object|null" anymore.

-If a type parameter has restrictions, or *constraints*, then the corresponding type argument in the generic instantiation must follow them.
+If a type parameter has restrictions, or *constraints*, then such constraints must be followed by the corresponding type argument in a generic instantiation.

-Every type parameter’s constraint follows the keyword ``extends``.
-A constraint is denoted as a single type parameter *T*.
+In every type parameter, a constraint can follow the keyword ``extends``.
+The constraint is denoted as a single type parameter *T*.
 If no constraint is declared, then the type parameter is not compatible with ``Object``, and has no methods or fields available for use.
+Lack of constraint effectively means ``extends Object|null|undefined``.
-If the type parameter *T* has the type constraint *S*, then the actual type of the generic instantiation must be a subtype of *S*.
+If type parameter *T* has type constraint *S*, then the actual type of the generic instantiation must be a subtype of *S*.
+If the constraint *S* is a non-nullish type (see :ref:`Nullish Types`), then *T* is non-nullish too.
 If the type parameter is constrained with the *keyof T*, then valid instantiations of this parameter can be the values of the union type created from string names of *T* or the union type itself: